 Obligations That Span Multiple Years: To ensure appropriate funds exist for SAs, TWC-VR staff must ensure that—

-For goods and services, the budget program year is assigned based upon 1) the date the SA was issued and 2) (in the case of after the fact (ATF) backdated SAs for the prior fiscal year) the Federal Fiscal year in which the goods or services were rendered; and
+For goods and services, the budget program year is assigned based upon 1) the date the SA was issued and 2) (in the case of after-the-fact (ATF) SAs for the prior fiscal year) the Federal Fiscal year in which the goods or services were rendered; and

-When creating non-backdated SRs, TWC-VR staff members use the budget applicable to the FFY in which the goods or services are ordered as determined by the date on which the SA is issued
+When creating non-after-the-fact SRs, TWC-VR staff members use the budget applicable to the FFY in which the goods or services are ordered as determined by the date on which the SA is issued

 Service Authorizations: SAs are the only mechanism to obligate funds for an approved good or service.
 SAs are issued to vendors established in WRAPS and RHW and must be issued prior to the date that goods are ordered or that service begins.
 All goods and services purchased with VR funds must be reasonable, appropriate and necessary to support the: